 Feasibility Study Documents

-The Delta Flood Risk Management Assessment District Feasibility Study is being developed in collaboration with State agencies, local reclamation districts, Delta landowners and businesses, and other stakeholders.
-During 2016 and 2017 there were several discussion drafts and the Commission received several public comment letters.
+The Delta Flood Risk Management Assessment District Feasibility Study was developed in collaboration with State agencies, local reclamation districts, Delta landowners and businesses, and other stakeholders.
+Beginning in 2016 and continuing to the transmittal of the final consultant report in 2018, the Commission’s activities included:

 - December 29, 2017 draft of final report (PDF)

 - February 2, 2018 Subcommittee Meeting’s Staff Report (PDF) with the suggested text for the Commission’s transmittal letter

 - April 17, 2017 red-line draft (PDF) of final report